bugsnag/maze-runner/UPGRADING.md

 ### Upgrading from v2 to v3

-v3 contains some breaking changes in order to support testing on locally held devices using Appium, as well as device farms other than BrowserStack.
+v3 contains breaking changes in order to support testing on locally held devices using Appium, as well as device farms other than BrowserStack.

-The Cucumber hooks previously required to initialize the `ResilientAppium`/`AppAutomateDriver` have been moved internally, and the following typical code use should  be removed from the notifier repository's `env.rb` file:
+The Cucumber hooks previously required to initialize the `ResilientAppium`/`AppAutomateDriver` have been moved internally, and the following typical code should be removed from the notifier repository's `env.rb` file:

 ```ruby
 AfterConfiguration do |config|